zhangvia/ParaAttention/doc/fastest_flux.md

 ```

 With 2 NVIDIA L20 GPUs, we can generate 1 image with 1024x1024 resolution in 28 inference steps in 8.20 seconds, which is a 3.21x speedup compared to the baseline.
+And with 4 NVIDIA L20 GPUs, we can generate 1 image with 1024x1024 resolution in 28 inference steps in 3.90 seconds, which is a 6.75x speedup compared to the baseline.

 ## Conclusion